How I Can Help

 If you're unsure, let's talk.
 A free consultation can help clarify whether therapy is the right next step.

-The first session (intake) focuses on understanding your family's concerns.
-I'll meet with parents first to gather background information, then spend time with your child to start building rapport.
+The first session (intake) focuses on understanding your concerns and goals.
+For children and teens, I'll meet with parents first to gather background information, then spend time with your child to start building rapport.
+For young adults, we'll use this time to explore what's been going on and what you'd like to work on.
 By the end of the intake process, I'll share my initial impressions and recommend a treatment plan.

-It varies based on the severity of symptoms and your child's response to treatment.
-Some families see significant improvement in 3-4 months, while others benefit from longer-term support.
+It varies based on the severity of symptoms and how you respond to treatment.
+Some people see significant improvement in 3-4 months, while others benefit from longer-term support.

 Yes!
-Therapy works best when kids practice skills between sessions.
-Homework might include practicing exposures we discussed in session, trying new coping strategies, tracking anxious thoughts or OCD urges, or gradually expanding their comfort zone.
-I keep homework manageable and make sure it fits into your family's life.
+Therapy works best when you practice skills between sessions.
+This might include practicing exposures we discussed in session, trying new coping strategies, tracking anxious thoughts or OCD urges, or gradually expanding your comfort zone.
+I keep assignments manageable and make sure they fit into your life.

 All sessions are conducted via secure video platform.
 You'll need a private, quiet space, reliable internet connection, and a computer, tablet, or smartphone with camera and microphone.